It’s Wonderful Words Wednesday! This week: Henry Wadsworth Longfellow’s “Snow-flakes,” for a blizzardy New England day.

 If it’s not snowing where you are today, just bookmark old Henry and pull him out again someday when his words match the weather.

-What homeschool literary discoveries have you made lately?
+What literary discoveries have you made in your homeschool this week? 😊